Get email notifications on new posts:

 5. Withdrawals requested since the 18th/19th of March have not been received.
 Alla explained that coronavirus is slowing down the workflow.
 But processing withdrawals should not take this long if the money is available in the bank.

 6. There was a problem with real estate project “Promenada” in Brest, Belarus.
-Construction was reportedly halted, and it seems unlikely that the project could have been repaid as indicated on Grupeer.
+Construction had reportedly been halted even before the loan was listed, and it seems unlikely that the project could have been repaid as indicated on Grupeer.

 7. Three of the Russian loan originators on Grupeer do not appear in the list of licensed lenders: